nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ```
 ## Delete Command: `delete`

-This feature removes an entire listing from the tracker.
+This feature removes an entire listing from the tracker and updates all remaining IDs.

 **Format:** `delete {ID}`